local-toronto-php-groups/.github/profile/README.md

 <br />
 <hr />

-## (Sep 2025) Kwame Asamoah just graduated college, and is looking for a gig.
+## (updated November 2025) Looking for a gig...
 <br>
+Kwame Asamoah:

-Kwame did a kick-ass job presenting NativePHP for iOS last April.
-It was a challenge to learn something very much in development, with no precedent to lean on in the PHP-verse.
+- did a kick-ass job presenting NativePHP for iOS last April.
+- challenge to learn something very much in development, with no precedent to lean on in the PHP-verse.
 During his final semester of his senior year.
-<br><br>
-Kwame did a great job, took a ton of initiative, and did a fantastic job.
-<br><br>

 - [NativePHP for iOS presentation on YouTube](https://www.youtube.com/watch?v=b-vUT5U7rwg)
 - [Kwame's site](https://asamoahboateng.com)